Results matter, especially after an arrest. See how our past successes have helped our former clients.

 However, if medical evaluation proves that concussions sustained during his football career impaired his mental state, Young could cite mental illness in court in order to reduce the severity of the charges and decrease his prison sentence.

 Hiring an assault and battery defense attorney should be your first line of defense if you are a criminal defendant and believe that your psychiatric or psychological problems – or other mental health issues – altered behavior and led to the mistakes that a mentally healthy version of you wouldn’t make.

-Here at Okabe & Haushalter, we offer our clients access to psychiatrists and medical professional who will evaluate the state of your mental health and find evidence that your mental issues caused behavioral changes, recklessness, poor judgment or irrational behavior.
+Here at Okabe & Haushalter, we offer our clients access to psychiatrists and medical professionals who will evaluate the state of your mental health and find evidence that your mental issues caused behavioral changes, recklessness, poor judgment or irrational behavior.

 If you’re diagnosed with a mental illness, your charges could be reduced to a lower-level offense and/or a term of non-custodial probation.
-Whether or not you were charged with a violent or non-violent crime, seek legal advice of a Los Angeles assault and battery defense attorney to evaluate your case.
+Whether or not you were charged with a violent or non-violent crime, seek the legal advice of a Los Angeles assault and battery defense attorney to evaluate your case.